fbpx

 I’ve used this Da Kine backpack for the past 6 years.
 Photo credit: Julie Wirtz

-I also suggest putting your carry-on bag under the seat in front of you vs using the overhead bin.
-That gives you easy access to all your items, even if you have a turbulent flight.
+I also suggest putting your carry-on bag under the seat in front of you rather than using the overhead bin.
+That way, you can easily access all your items, even on a turbulent flight.

 Here’s what I pack inside my Hawaii carry-on bag: